DPIclimate/broker/doc/kubernetes.md

 `kubectl apply -f kubernetes/env-configmap.yaml` Sets up the configmap that stores our environment variables
 `kubectl apply -f kubernetes/services` Creates all the microservice deployments

+To stop and remove all resource configurations we just need to delete the namespace.
+`kubectl delete all --all --namespace=broker`

+### Script

 There is a script created `./kubernetes.sh` which will do this automatically for you.
 The script can also take an additional parameter to configure which mode it runs in.